sendgrid/docs/source/Classroom/Basics/Account/teammates_faq.md

 Is Teammates available for all SendGrid pricing plans?
 {% endanchor %}

+{% warning %}
 SendGrid is releasing the Teammates beta to each pricing plan in phases.
 However, once Teammates is made generally available and the beta has ended, it will be available to all SendGrid users.

 If would like to use the Teammates beta, but do not see it under **Settings** on your dashboard, please stay tuned!
+{% endwarning %}

+Essentials, [Legacy Lite account]({{root_url}}/Classroom/Basics/Billing/legacy_lite_plan.html), and Free Trial users may create up to one teammate per account.
+There are no limitations for teammates on Pro level plans or higher.

+If you have an Essentials, [Legacy Lite account]({{root_url}}/Classroom/Basics/Billing/legacy_lite_plan.html), or Free Trial plan and have created more than one multiple credentialed user, all of those credentialed users [will be migrated to Teammates]({{root_url}}/Classroom/Basics/Account/teammates_faq.html#-What-will-happen-to-my-Multiple-User-Credentials).
+However you will not be able to create any additional teammates unless you [upgrade to the Pro plan or higher](https://sendgrid.com/pricing/).

 {% anchor h2 %}
 Is there an additional fee to use Teammates?